 - If the phone or device is purchased and owned by the department

-- Payments are typically made by P-card
+Payments are typically made by P-card

 - If the phone plan is in ISU's name

-- For reimbursement from any funding source unless eligible for a Communication Technology Allowance (CTA).
-CTAs should not be reimbursed through the expense reporting system as they are a taxable benefit. - Please contact HR for more information on the Communication Technology Allowance.
+• For reimbursement from any funding source unless eligible for a Communication & Technology Allowance.
+CTAs should not be reimbursed through the expense reporting system as they are a taxable benefit.